DosU13/SimpleVideoEditor/README.md

 But, one key difference: durations of images edited in one text editor pane, which is more flexible and saves time.

 ### Understanding the problems
-* Setting the duration of every clip by hand is very time consuming if there are hundreds of clips
+* Setting the duration of every clip by hand is very time consuming
 * You made a slideshow, but want to change or reorder some images, so you should set timings again
 * You friend made a good timings.
 You like it.
 Do you think of your friend sharing the timings, but how he is going to share?
 A whole project?